Speak Now, Speak Life

 The Symbolism of the Pinwheel

-Each Donate Life pinwheel has four sails supported by one stem, symbolizing power one person has to be an organ, eye, tissue or living donor.
-For recipients, donation can turn sickness and injury into a second chance at life.
-For donors, their decision to register can turn a sorrowful time into a source of comfort for family, as a result of renewed life for others.
+Each Donate Life pinwheel has four sails supported by one stem, symbolizing the power one person has to donate an organ, eye, tissue, or blood.
+For recipients, a donation can turn sickness and injury into a second chance at life.
+For donors, registering can turn a sorrowful time into a source of comfort for family and a renewed life for others.

 Organ Donation Lets Life Bloom